Last Updated on 11/12/2021 by Mitchel Shawn

 Honing Steels are the most ancient, popular, and widely used.
 They’re the kind that usually comes with a package of kitchen knives.
 They may be completely flat or have fine ridges running the length of their length.
 The regular type is the gentlest, while the ridged type roughs up the knife edge as it realigns.

-Use of Honing Steel Rod
+Why Should We Use Honing Steel Rod?